kwatch/erubis/README.txt

 == About Erubis

 Erubis is an implementation of eRuby.
 It has the following features.
-* Very fast, almost three times faster than ERB and even faster than eruby (implemented in C)
+* Very fast, almost three times faster than ERB and even faster than eruby
+* Multi-language support (Ruby/PHP/C/Java/Scheme/Perl/Javascript)
 * Auto escaping support
 * Auto trimming spaces around '<% %>'
 * Embedded pattern changeable (default '<% %>')
 * Enable to handle Processing Instructions (PI) as embedded pattern (ex. '<?rb ... ?>')
-* Multi-language support (Ruby/PHP/C/Java/Scheme/Perl/Javascript)
 * Context object available and easy to combine eRuby template with YAML datafile
 * Print statement available
-* Easy to expand and customize in subclass
+* Easy to extend and customize in subclass
 * Ruby on Rails support

 Erubis is implemented in pure Ruby.
 It requires Ruby 1.8 or higher.